 While the criminal penalties for drunk driving are often well publicized, it is also important to keep in mind that victims of a drunk driving accident have the ability to sue the drunk driver in civil court.
 The victims can sue for compensation both for damage done to their property as well as for any personal injuries that they suffered.
 While criminal proceedings are meant to protect the public from future drunk driving incidents, civil cases are designed to help compensate the victims of the accident that already occurred.

 It is also possible to file a civil wrongful death claim if your loved one was killed by a drunk driver.
 The main goal of a wrongful death claim is to compensate the deceased victim’s family for things such as lost companionship, lost wages, the expenses associated with holding a funeral, and punitive damages.
 However, the mere fact that the defendant was already convicted in a criminal DUI case, does not mean that a civil wrongful death case based on the same car accident will be a slam dunk.
 The victim’s family will still have to prove their case, however, if there was enough evidence to obtain a conviction in criminal court, there will likely also be sufficient evidence for a civil trial.

 Need Legal Advice?

 If you have been involved in a car accident in which you suspect that the at-fault driver was driving under the influence, you may be entitled to file a civil lawsuit against them.
-The experienced Rock Hill car accident attorneys at the Elrod Pope Law Firm help clients throughout South Carolina with exactly these types of cases and would be happy to assist you as well.
+The experienced Rock Hill car accident attorneys at the Elrod Pope Accident & Injury Attorneys help clients throughout South Carolina with exactly these types of cases and would be happy to assist you as well.
 Contact us today to schedule a free consultation.